U.S. states struggle with water woes amid drought

 By Carey Gillam

-KANSAS CITY, Sept 27 The worst drought in more than half a century baked more than two thirds of the continental United States this summer and its harsh effects continue to plague the parched cities and towns of the Great Plains.
+KANSAS CITY The worst drought in more than half a century baked more than two thirds of the continental United States this summer and its harsh effects continue to plague the parched cities and towns of the Great Plains.

 Ask the 94,000 people of San Angelo, Texas who are running out of water.
 Fast.